pmahendran95/sql-portfolio/README.md

-# sql-portfolio – Paviyathachayini Mahendran
+# Paviyathachayini Mahendran | SQL Portfolio
 I'm a database developer with 8+ years building the data infrastructure that businesses run on — from complex ETL pipelines and schema design to query optimization and stored procedures across SQL Server and MySQL.

 Now expanding into data analytics: translating that deep data engineering foundation into dashboards, insights, and business intelligence.
 Currently pursuing the Microsoft Power BI PL-300 certification.